cbeley/beleyenv/README.md

 ## Home Backups via Borg

 Beleyenv uses [Borg](https://borgbackup.readthedocs.io/) to automatically back up your home directory to Google drive by taking advantage of ChromeOS's ability to mount google drive folders within Linux.
+However, if you'd prefer to use [RClone](https://rclone.org) instead, see [Sync Borg Backups via Rclone](#Sync #borg-backups-via-rclone).

 You should read about how Borg works yourself, but you can otherwise quickly get backups working with Beleyenv by doing the following:

 ### 1. Create & Mount a backup folder on Google Drive